Maximinodotpy/Gitdown/readme.txt

 = 🎁 100% Free =

-Gitdown is completely free and you can use for whatever you want.
+Gitdown is completely free and you can use it for whatever you want.

 = 📚 Documentation =
-As soon as you activate Gitdown it will take you to the documentation page where your should get all the info that you need.
+As soon as you activate Gitdown it will take you to the documentation page where you should get all the info that you need.

 You can also consult the following documents for Help.